hsimah-services/wp-graphql-facetwp/README.md

 ```

 ### Limitations
-Currently the plugin only has been tested using Checkbox and Radio facet types.
+Currently the plugin only has been tested using Checkbox, Radio, and Sort facet types.
 Support for additional types is in development.

 ## Testing